-Pittsburgh District Office 531 Penn Ave.
-Pittsburgh, PA 15222 (412) 565-5240 or (866) 412-4072 dli.pa.gov
+(412) 565-5240 or (866) 412-4072 dli.pa.gov

 Assists Pennsylvanians who are blind or visually impaired to gain the skills necessary to live and work independently in their communities.
 Independent Living for the Older Blind (ILOB) is also an OVR program that serves individuals ages 55 and older who are legally blind.
-It's designed to help individuals achieve or regain maximum independence within their homes and communities.
 No financial needs test is required but visual eligibility must be documented.